RuABraun/RuABraun.github.io/_posts/2020-11-27-On-word-error-rates.markdown

 | second | 2 | 1     | 2     |
 | third  | 3 | 2     | 1     |

-If word i != word j, going to position costs 1, otherwise 0. "second" is an insertion and which is why at the end the cost in the bottom right is 1.
+Taking a horizontal or vertical (deletion/insertion) transition costs 1.
+Taking a diagonal to position `i, j` costs 1 if word i != word j, else 0. "second" is not recognized by the model (a deletion error) which is why at the end the cost in the bottom right is 1.
 Notice that if all we want to know is WER, you can actually just take that value (1) and divide by the count of reference words (3) to get the WER (33.3%).

 However, usually one wants to know how many errors of each type there are, and to do that one needs to get the alignment to then count them.
-This can be ambiguous, for example consider two sentences "first second insertion third" and "first other third".
-There are different ways to align this that are equally valid:
+This can be ambiguous, for example consider two sentences "first word in sentence third" and "first ward sentence".
+There are different ways to align this:

 | first | word | in | sentence |
 |:-----:|:------:|:---------:|:-----:|